torvalds/linux/Documentation/locking/locktypes.rst

 raw_spinlock_t is a strict spinning lock implementation in all kernels, including PREEMPT_RT kernels.
-Use raw_spinlock_t only in real critical core code, low level interrupt handling and places where disabling preemption or interrupts is required, for example, to safely access hardware state.  raw_spinlock_t can sometimes also be used when the critical section is tiny, thus avoiding RT-mutex overhead.
+Use raw_spinlock_t only in real critical core code, low-level interrupt handling and places where disabling preemption or interrupts is required, for example, to safely access hardware state.  raw_spinlock_t can sometimes also be used when the critical section is tiny, thus avoiding RT-mutex overhead.